aneall/ClinicianARPDproject/README.md

 # ClinicianARPD
- Ashley and Pranav's COMP 590 (3D Graphics + VR) Final Project
+ Ashleyv's COMP 590 (3D Graphics + VR) Final Project Prototype

 ## About ClinicianARPD
-add info here
+#### ClinicianARPD is a sandbox prototype for implementing MR manipulation of humanoid models for clinical users.
+This is the first prototype of my project, using OVR.
+#### I've since pivoted to using OpenXR, so I'm no longer working in this repo :)

 ### Development Tools Used
 - Unity Editor 2022.3.11f1